sonamkadam25/QuickCart/README.md

 7. Access the app:
    Open http://localhost:3000 in your browser to view the app.

+---

-# Usage
+## 4️⃣ Usage

  Sign up or log in to start shopping.
  Browse products and add items to your cart.
  Go to the cart to view selected items and adjust quantities.
-    Checkout to complete the purchase.
+ Check out to complete the purchase.
  Admin users can log in to access the admin dashboard to manage products, users, and orders.

+---

-# Project Structure
+## 5️⃣ Project Structure

         vite-project/
         ├── public/                    # Public assets and static files